 - 4.02.3.1 Assess the student either before or upon entry into the alternative learning environment; - 4.02.3.2 Provide intervention services designed to address the student's specific educational needs; and - 4.02.3.3 If the student exhibits one (1) or more of the characteristics identified in Section 4.02.1.2, provide non-punitive intervention services designed to address the student's specific behavioral needs for long-term improvement of the student's ability to control his or her behavior. - 4.02.4 No later than one (1) week after a student begins alternative education interventions, the Alternative Education Placement Team shall assess the student's current functioning abilities and all relevant social, emotional, academic, career, and behavioral information and develop a Student Action Plan (SAP) outlining the intervention services to be provided to the student.
-The Student Action Plan shall contain at a minimum: - 4.02.4.1 Plan of intervention services to be provided to address the student's specific educational needs and, if appropriate, the student's behavioral needs; - 4.02.4.2 Goals and objectives necessary to achieve positive reintegration into the regular educational environment; - 4.02.4.3 Exit criteria on which to base a student's return to the regular educational environment; and
+The Student Action Plan shall contain at a minimum: - 4.02.4.1 Plan of intervention services to be provided to address the student's specific educational needs and, if appropriate, the student's behavioral needs; - 4.02.4.2 Goals and objectives necessary to achieve positive reintegration into the regular educational environment; - 4.02.4.3 Exit criteria on which to base a student's return to the regular educational environment; and - 4.02.4.4 Documentation of the presence of the characteristics listed in Sections 4.02.1.1 and 4.02.1.2 for which the student was referred.

-- 4.02.4.4 Documentation of the presence of the characteristics listed in Sections 4.02.1.1 and 4.02.1.2 for which the student was referred. - 4.02.4.5 The Student Action Plan may be revised from time to time by the Alternative Education Placement Team as circumstances warrant. - 4.02.5 No later than one (1) week after a student begins alternative education interventions, the Alternative Education Placement Team shall develop a signed agreement between the ALE, the parent or guardian (if they choose to participate), and the student, outlining the responsibilities of the ALE, parent or guardian, and the student to provide assurance that the plan for each student is successful. - 4.02.6 A positive behavior or transitional plan shall be developed and added to the Student Action Plan prior to a student's return to the regular educational environment.

-4.03 ALE Personnel Requirements

-- 4.03.1 Administrative, teaching, and other personnel in an ALE shall meet appropriate State licensure and renewal requirements for the positions to which they are assigned. - 4.03.2 All direct instruction in core academic subject areas shall be provided by highly qualified teachers, as that term is defined in the ADE Rules Governing Highly Qualified Teachers Pursuant to the No Child Left Behind Act of 2001. - 4.03.3 Every classroom in an ALE program shall maintain student/teacher ratios as follows: - 4.03.3.1 For grades kindergarten through six (K-6), no more than ten (10) students to one (1) teacher.
-If a paraprofessional is employed in addition to a licensed teacher, the student/teacher ratio shall be no more than twelve (12) to one (1). - 4.03.3.2 For grades seven through twelve (7-12), no more than fifteen employed in addition to a licensed teacher, the student/teacher ratio shall be no more than eighteen (18) to one (1).
+- 4.02.4.5 The Student Action Plan may be revised from time to time by the Alternative Education Placement Team as circumstances warrant. - 4.02.5 No later than five (5) school days after a student begins alternative education interventions, the Alternative Education Placement Team shall develop a signed agreement between the ALE, the parent or guardian (if they choose to participate), and the student, outlining the responsibilities of the ALE, parent or guardian, and the student to provide assurance that the plan for each student is successful. - 4.02.6 A positive behavior or transitional plan shall be developed and added to the Student Action Plan prior to a student's return to the regular educational environment. - 4.03 ALE Personnel Requirements - 4.03.1 Administrative, teaching, and other personnel in an ALE shall meet appropriate State licensure and renewal requirements for the positions to which they are assigned. - 4.03.2 All direct instruction in core academic subject areas shall be provided by highly qualified teachers, as that term is defined in the ADE Rules Governing Highly Qualified Teachers Pursuant to the No Child Left Behind Act of 2001. - 4.03.3 Every classroom in an ALE program shall maintain student/teacher ratios as follows: - 4.03.3.1 For grades kindergarten through six (K-6), no more than ten (10) students to one (1) teacher.
+If a paraprofessional is employed in addition to a licensed teacher, the student/teacher ratio shall be no more than twelve (12) to one (1). - 4.03.3.2 For grades seven through twelve (7-12), no more than fifteen (15) students to one (1) teacher.
+If a paraprofessional is employed in addition to a licensed teacher, the student/teacher ratio shall be no more than eighteen (18) to one (1). - 4.03.3.3 In a middle school where the grade configuration includes grades five (5) or six (6), or both, the student/teacher ratios for grades seven through twelve (7-12) may be applied.